SandyGCabanes/SandyGCabanes/README.md

 ## Hi there 👋  Welcome to my Github!

 Hi!
-I'm **SandyGCabanes**, a certified Data Analyst with business analysis and extensive marketing research background.
+I'm **Sandy G Cabanes**, a certified Data Analyst with business analysis and extensive marketing research background.

 I enjoy manipulating and digging into data to produce insights that answer business questions.